SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 character sheet and ﬁnd brawling.
 If you put extra dice in this skill, look at the die code next to the skill name.
 If you didn’t, then look at the die code of the governing attribute, Agility.
-Take a number of dice equal to the number in front of the “D” of whichever one you’re using; make sure one of those dice is the Wild Die.
+Take a number of dice equal to the number in front of the "D" of whichever one you’re using; make sure one of those dice is the Wild Die.
 Roll the dice.
 If the Wild Die is a 1, take it away as well as the highest die and add the rest of them.
 If the Wild Die is a 6, add the 6, reroll the Wild Die, and keep adding